Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 Instead, we still must draw random numbers from our uniform random numbers generator and *bend* the distribution to make it draw more samples in the places that are more important (i.e. where the pdf is higher).

-As a matter of fact, bending a distribution from uniform to any pdf is pretty easy by using the cumulative distribution function (cdf) which is given by this definition:
+As a matter of fact, bending a uniform distribution into any pdf is pretty easy by using the cumulative distribution function (cdf) which is given by this definition:

 $$
 \begin{align}